 Also contains sodium, selenium, zinc, phosphorus, vitamin B6

-Feta cheese is a tangy delight made from sheep or goat’s milk (or often a combination of the two) and is synonymous with Mediterranean flavors.
-Along with being versatile in the kitchen, this cheese boats body-loving benefits as well.
+Feta cheese is a tangy delight made from sheep or goat’s milk (or often a combination of the two).
+Synonymous with Mediterranean flavors, it's versatile and good for you.

-Nutritionally, feta cheese may promote cancer protective properties thanks to its levels of calcium and vitamin D. These two nutrients in combination help to protect the body against certain types of cancer.
-Feta cheese also boats friendly bacteria probiotics to keep the gut healthy and ample amounts of calcium for bone health.
+Nutritionally, feta cheese may promote cancer protective properties thanks to its levels of calcium and vitamin D, which have been shown10 to protect the body against certain types of cancer.
+Feta cheese also boats probiotics11 to keep the gut healthy and ample amounts of calcium for bone health.

 6. Mozzarella Cheese